Breadcrumb

 Adoption of FHIR® standards:

-• Aligns with the Centers for Medicare & Medicaid Services electronic clinical quality measures (eCQMs),
+• Aligns with the Centers for Medicare & Medicaid Services electronic clinical quality measures (eCQMs)

-• Allows for the standardization of data, and
+• Allows for the standardization of data

-• Reduces the potential for misinterpretation of measures or calculation errors.
+• Reduces the potential for misinterpretation of measures or calculation errors

 (Added: 4/7/2022)